 This consistent performance signals strong fundamentals and sustained demand in Gujarat's commercial capital.

-The Ahmedabad Municipal Corporation (AMC) area has grown from just 186 sq km in 2006 to 466 sq km today.
-This expansion has opened up new neighborhoods while maintaining connectivity to the city center.
+The area under Ahmedabad Municipal Corporation (AMC) has expanded significantly from around 186 sq km in 2006 to nearly 466 sq km today.
+This rapid urban growth has created new residential neighborhoods while improving connectivity across the city.

 Here's an interesting trend: Since 2021, new launches in Ahmedabad have consistently exceeded sales.
 While this might sound concerning, the numbers tell a balanced story.